Skip to main content

 Foundational provides data teams with:

-• Shift-left impact analysis: Detects breaking changes in open Pull Requests before they reach production, so downstream consumers can prepare in advance.
+• Shift-left impact analysis: Detects breaking changes in open pull requests before they reach production, so downstream consumers can prepare in advance.

 • Reduced breakages: Prevents dashboards, ML features, transformation pipelines, and reverse ETL syncs from breaking due to upstream Scala schema changes.